Have you ever had more drinks than you should the night before a long run?

 Can Running Help Get Rid of Hangover?

-If you’re a runner and have engaged in any form of drinking, you must have already heard exercise might help you “sweat out” hangover after a night of having more than you should of alcohol.
+If you’re a runner and have engaged in any form of drinking, you must have already heard exercise might help you “sweat out” a hangover.

 But is there any truth to this?
 Or just another urban myth that keeps popping up everywhere?

-By attempting to do so, you make it worse, leading to more detrimental symptoms.
+You make it worse by attempting to do so, leading to more detrimental symptoms.

-In fact, you should avoid any form of high-intensity exercise when recovering from a hangover.
+That’s why you should avoid high-intensity exercise when recovering from a hangover.

 Alcohol and Dehydration

-In cases of a severe hangover, running may make your symptoms worse, especially if you had ingested more than you should the night before and haven’t started rehydrating and refueling yet with plain water and real food.
+In a severe hangover, running may worsen your symptoms, especially if you had ingested more than you should the night before and haven’t started rehydrating and refueling yet with plain water and real food.

 Running makes you work up a sweat which will make your dehydration even worse.

-If you manage to restore your body fluids in time, you may be able to exercise later up in the day, but don’t use it as a cure.
+If you restore your body fluids in time, you may be able to exercise later in the day, but don’t use it as a cure.
 Being dehydrated will only make you feel worse.

 Alcohol impacts your physiology, increasing levels of lactate and creatine kinase in your blood—both of which can negatively impact your muscles and other organs.
 This increases your risk of all types of soreness.